LUMN Investors Have Opportunity to Lead Lumen Technologies, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., April 4, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lumen Technologies, Inc. ("Lumen" or the "Company") (NYSE: LUMN).
+LOS ANGELES, April 5, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lumen Technologies, Inc. ("Lumen" or the "Company") (NYSE: LUMN).

 Class Period: September 14, 2020 – February 7, 2023